entropy-flux/py-depends/README.md

 This project is licensed under the Apache License, Version 2.0 — see the [LICENSE](LICENSE) file for details.

-© 2025 Eric Cardozo.
+© 2025 Eric Hermosis.
 All rights reserved.

 ---